Do Go On - Do Go On Presents: Arty Facts - 'Portrait of a Lady'

 Where have you heard that?

-You could learn a thing or two.
-You should go middle.
+I guess you could learn a thing I do, you should go middle.

-Okay.
-Five minutes ago you thought I had a middle part.
+Okay, five minutes ago you thought I had middle part.

 It looks middle from here.